remy1618/optics/README.md

 where the background curve is the AM1.5 solar spectrum.

 Should we want to manually make our figure using `matplotlib.pyplot`, the far fields have to be calculated with a call explicitly from the `MultiLayer` class first.
-In `opt.plot.TR` this was automatically performed.
+In `opt.plot.TR`, this was automatically performed.

 ```python